Mosby Medical Journal reissues updated monograph in two parts.

 "With a baseline of below-average sexual activity, the post-hysterectomy 'improvement' is a chimera."

-From the FOREWORD to the monograph by Editor in Chief, Sarah L. Berga, M.D.:
+by Editor in Chief, Sarah L. Berga, M.D.:

 "To some extent, wellness is an unfamiliar concept for physicians.
 Most of our medical training has focused on identification and relief of pathologic conditions.*** More and more, however, physicians are called upon to address health maintenance and to recommend strategies for wellness. *** The two monographs...embrace the theme of wellness and aging and are offered to you, the reader, in consideration of this emerging paradigm shift.
-There is no better time than the turn of the millenium to reflect on what we, as physicians, are, could be, will be, and should be.
+There is no better time than the turn of the millennium to reflect on what we, as physicians, are, could be, will be, and should be.

 These two monographs raise some difficult questions that are not readily addressed.
 How healthy can women realistically expect to be as they live longer and longer?
 Will hormonal preparations serve merely to buttress failing systems or will they slow the rate of aging?
 What is the role of sexuality in older adults and can it be enhanced by hormones, pheromones, and other agents?
 How will we, as physicians, figure out who needs what and when?
 Who will reimburse us for undertaking this role as the guardians and facilitators of wellness?